 Apple’s MacBook Air proves that performance counts

 If you want to go all out, $2,049 will get you a MacBook Air with an eight-core GPU (seven-core on the base unit), 16GB of memory, and 2TB of storage.
-The Surface Laptop 3, meanwhile, can handle an Intel Core i7 chip, 16GB of memory, and a 1TB SSD for $1,899 (previously $2,399).
+For a little bit less ($1,899), you can get the Surface Laptop 3 with an Intel Core i7 chip, 16GB of memory, and a 1TB SSD.

-Overall, the aesthetics and build of the Surface Laptop 3 are just as impressive as they are for the MacBook Air, but Apple’s transition to the M1 chip gives the MacBook Air the edge in this competition.
+For us, the overall winner of the competition is the MacBook Air.
+While the Surface Laptop 3 has an incredible design, the M1 chip in Apple’s MacBook Air ensures that it goes straight to the top.
 Neither are cheap, especially when you ramp up the configurations, Both are expensive as you ramp up the configurations, but they’re worth every penny.

 - The best Chromebooks for 2021